|LW.11134 / LW.10586

 To give you a sense of what our docket typically includes, here are examples of past/current individual cases:

 Representing an immigrant rights activist and father of four U.S. citizen children who was deported to Haiti in 2018 based on his protected political speech.
 Students in the clinic prepared a lawsuit to sue for his return to the U.S. and reinstatement of a wrongfully terminated order of supervision permitting him to live and work in the U.S. Students in the clinic also drafted and submitted a pardon application to the Governor of Virginia and developed pardon campaign materials.
-This year, the pardon was granted and the clinic negotiated the return of our client.
+In 2021, the pardon was granted and the clinic negotiated the return of our client.
 Students in the clinic prepared a motion to reopen to the Board of Immigration Appeals and successfully negotiated a joint motion, which was granted.
-Students are now pursuing a grant of discretionary relief from the immigration court.
+This year's students are now pursuing a grant of discretionary relief by preparing an evidentiary submission for our client’s individual hearing and preparing to litigate his claims before the immigration court.
 The case was referred by New Sanctuary Coalition and Judson Memorial Church.

 Representing a mother and daughter from Honduras who fled gang threats and domestic violence only to be detained and denied protection at the border.
 The clinic successfully advocated for their release and has continued over several years to protect their right to remain in the United States.
-Most recently, students prepared the daughter’s application for adjustment based on special immigrant juvenile status, and are pursuing an appeal in the U.S Courts of Appeals for the Ninth Circuit.
+This year, students prepared an opening brief to the U.S Court of Appeals for the Ninth Circuit showing fundamental errors in the mother’s underlying removal proceedings warranting reopening.
 This case was referred by RAICES.

 Representing a long time lawful permanent resident and immigrant rights leader from Trinidad and Tobago who is facing mandatory deportation and permanent separation from his family due to his one-time fraud conviction.
 In 2019, students briefed and argued his petition for a writ of coram nobis, challenging fundamental errors in his conviction, before the U.S. Court of Appeals for the Third Circuit.
 Students also briefed his petition for review from the denial of a motion to reopen his removal proceedings in the U.S. Court of Appeals for the Second Circuit.
 Students pursue this work with a committee of activists and organizers to resolve his case.
 This case was referred by Families for Freedom.